Nearly Full-Sky Low-Multipole Cosmic Microwave Background Temperature Anisotropy: III. CMB Temperature Anomalies: Data sets and methodology

 which can be related to the power spectrum, $C_\ell$, via the Legendre polynomials $P_\ell$, where the second equality holds only for the full sky.
 The angle $\theta$ is the angle between the two unit vectors, $\unitvec n_1$, $\unitvec n_2$, on the sky, i.e.\ $\cos\theta = \unitvec n_1 \cdot \unitvec n_2$.

-We use \texttt{Polspice}\footnote{\url{https://www2.iap.fr/users/hivon/software/PolSpice/}} \citep{Szapudi:2000xj, Challinor:2011} to obtain the pseudo-$C_\ell$ and $C(\theta)$ of the real and simulated maps.
+We use \texttt{Polspice}\footnote{\url{https://www2.iap.fr/users/hivon/software/PolSpice/}} \citep{Szapudi:2000xj, Chon:2003gx, Challinor:2011} to obtain the mask-deconvolved $C_\ell$ and $C(\theta)$ of the real and simulated maps. \texttt{Polspice} corrects for mode-coupling induced by the galactic mask with a mode-coupling matrix method \citep{Chon:2003gx, Hivon:2001jp}.
 To facilitate comparison to previous works, which are based on auto power spectra and auto correlation functions, we base our tests on auto spectra and functions as well.
-The mask-deconvolved pseudo-$C_\ell$ obtained with \texttt{Polspice} are corrected for the beam and pixel window function by weighting with $b_\ell^\mathrm{out}$ and $p_\ell^\mathrm{out}$ as defined in Eq.~\ref{eq:downgrading}.
+The mask-deconvolved $C_\ell$ obtained with \texttt{Polspice} are corrected for the beam and pixel window function by weighting with $b_\ell^\mathrm{out}$ and $p_\ell^\mathrm{out}$ as defined in Eq.~\ref{eq:downgrading}.

 For comparison, we also consider the quadratic maximum likelihood (QML) estimate\footnote{\texttt{COM\_PowerSpect\_CMB-TT-full\_R3.01.txt}} of the $C_\ell$ published by the Planck team where applicable.
 The QML-$C_\ell$ are extracted from the \Commander\ map using a Blackwell-Rao estimator \citep{Chu:2004zp, Rudjord:2008vc}, which is an unbiased estimator with smaller variance than the pseudo-$C_\ell$ estimator.